corey-richardson/100-days-of-code/README.md

 ### Day 3:
 23/11/2022

-**Today's Tasks and Progress:** Mathwork's MATLAB Fundamentals Course | Restarting Codecademy's Learn C Course
+**Today's Tasks and Progress:** Mathwork's MATLAB Fundamentals Course: Introduction, Using the MATLAB Desktop, Creating and Manipulating Arrays | Restarting Codecademy's Learn C Course

 **About:** I have done Codecademy's C Course before however I've not looked at any C since then so wanted to refresh myself.
 After I complete this course I plan to look at CS50X to go more in depth with C. I also intend to take courses for C++ and C#.